-Shinto myths has always fascinated me, thanks to their frequent appearance in Manga, Anime, and Japanese video games.
-Be it the rituals, the mythical weapons, or just the names of the “8 million” Shinto deities, Japan’s native religion has such a mythical feel to it.
+Shinto myths have always fascinated me, thanks to their frequent appearance in Manga, Anime, and Japanese video games.
+Be it the rituals, the mythical weapons, or just the names of the “8 million” Shinto deities, Japan’s native religion has such an exotic, magical feel to it.
 A belief system that is as exquisitely simple as it is profoundly philosophical.

 In the West, there is the saying, till death do us part.
 This literally happened with Izanagi and Izanami, the mythical progenitors of Japan in Shintoism.
 In turn, the tragedy led to the births of the most venerated Shinto gods today.

 2: The Sun Goddess Hides Herself in a Cave

 The Imperial Regalia of Japan represents the connection between the Japanese Royal Family and Amaterasu, the Shinto Goddess of the Sun.
 Of all three items, the “mirror” is considered to be the most important and sacred.
 This is the story of how that came to be.

 A snake, a comb, many tubs of sake, and a banished storm god.
 What is the connection between all these?
 And what do they have to do with Kusanagi-no-Tsurugi, one of the three Imperial Regalia of Japan?

 4: Ōnamuji Becomes the Lord of the Land